mohitkhemchandani/OSCP_BIBLE/README.md

 # OSCP_BIBLE
-This is a collection of resources, scripts, bookmarks, writeups, notes, cheatsheets etc. that will help you in OSCP Preparation as well as for general pentesting and learning.If you fell like you can contribute in it.
-Please do that, I'll appreciate..
+This is a collection of resources, scripts, bookmarks, writeups, notes, cheatsheets that will help you in OSCP Preparation as well as for general pentesting and learning.
+If you feel like you can contribute in it.
+Please do that, I'll appreciate you.

 ## Resources
 https://github.com/Elinpf/OSCP-survival-guide